Mexico City, Distrito Federal, Mexico: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A and B. It's important that you find the right kind.
-The vast majority of adapters that you can buy are just plug changers and require your devices to convert the voltage themselves.
-If your devices can't do that they could burn up.
-This one is sufficent for most places.
+A plug adapter that supports outlet types A and B. It's important that you pick the correct type.
+Most adapters for sale now are just plug changers and require your devices to convert the voltage themselves.
+If yours can't do that they could get fried.
+This one is sufficent for most areas.

 Power bank for devices